 You could even use a detailed social media audit report PDF or a social media audit presentation to make it super digestible for the client.

-2. Highlight Quick Wins & Long-Term Strategies
+2. Highlight Quick Wins & Long-Term Strategies Achieved from Audit

-3. Tie Recommendations to Business Goals
+Linking Audit Findings to Business Goals

-4. Offer a Clear Roadmap
+4. Creating a Roadmap from Audit Insights

 Conclusion